-In vitro technologies, such as protein binding microarray (PBM) [4] and MITOMI [5], measure binding of a TF to thousands of synthesized probe sequences.
-The sequences are designed to cover all DNA k-mers, and so give an unbiased measurement of TF binding to a wide spectrum of sequences.
+In vitro technologies, such as protein-binding microarray (PBM) (Berger et al., 2006) and MITOMI (Fordyce et al., 2010), measure binding of a TF to thousands of synthesized probe sequences.
+The sequences are designed to cover all DNA k-mers and so give an unbiased measurement of TF binding to a wide spectrum of sequences.
 The binding is due to TF affinity without additional binding effects found in vivo (albeit, with some technological biases).
 Current implementations of PBMs cover all DNA 10-mers and are available in two different array designs.
-Another technology, based on high-throughput sequencing, measures binding to random k-mers, with complete coverage of all 12-mers [6].
-The latter study showed that some TFs bind to motifs of length greater than 10, and emphasized the importance of greater k-mer coverage.
+Another technology, based on high-throughput sequencing, measures binding to random k-mers, with complete coverage of all 12-mers (Nutiu et al., 2011).
+The latter study showed that some TFs bind to motifs of length greater than 10 and emphasized the importance of greater k-mer coverage.

-Several algorithms were developed for the specific task of learning binding site motifs from protein binding microarray data.
-These include Seed-and-Wobble (SW) [4], RankMotif++ (RM) [7] and BEEML-PBM (BE) [8].
-All produce the binding site motif as a position weight matrix (PWM).
+Several algorithms were developed for the specific task of learning binding-site motifs from proteinbinding microarray data.
+These include Seed-and-Wobble (SW) (Berger et al., 2006), RankMotif++ (RM) (Chen et al., 2007), and BEEML-PBM (BE) (Zhao and Stormo, 2011).
+All produce the binding-site motif as a position weight matrix (PWM).
 For each position, the binding preference is given by a probability distribution over four nucleotides.
-Agius et al. [9] developed a much more complex model based on a collection of 13-mers, but we will focus here on the PWM model, which is far more common and transparent.
-A previous study by our group compared these different methods using several evaluation criteria [10].
-Weirauch et al. compared methods for TF biding prediction using PBMs [11].
-A key observation that emerged from both studies is a dichotomy of current motif construction methods: some produce motifs that accurately predict in vitro binding; other methods produce motifs with higher information content that are more similar to literature motifs.
+Agius et al. (2010) developed a much more complex model based on a collection of 13-mers, but we will focus here on the PWM model, which is far more common and transparent.
+A previous study by our group compared these different methods using several evaluation criteria (Orenstein et al., 2012).
+Weirauch et al. (2012) compared methods for TF-binding prediction using PBMs.
+A key observation that emerged from both studies is a dichotomy of current motif construction methods: Some produce motifs that accurately predict in vitro binding; other methods produce motifs with higher information content that are more similar to literature motifs.
 No method performed well in both tasks.

-The current state of affairs of PBM-based motif prediction raises several questions: can one develop a method that produces motifs that are both similar to literature motifs and accurately predict in vitro binding?
-What is the best model for TF binding preference?
+The current state of affairs of PBM-based motif prediction raises several questions: Can one develop a method that produces motifs that are both similar to literature motifs and accurately predict in vitro binding?
+What is the best model for TF-binding preference?
 Is it a PWM with low or high information content motifs?
 What is the best length of the binding site that can be learned from PBM data?

 In this study, we address all these questions.
-We developed a new simple method to extract binding site motifs, represented in PWM format, from PBM data.
+We developed a new simple method to extract binding-site motifs, represented in PWM format, from PBM data.
 In spite of its simplicity, the method produces motifs that achieve top performance both in predicting in vitro binding and in similarity to known motifs.
-By comparing the performance of motifs of different lengths we conclude that longer motifs are better, and that inclusion of flanking positions - even with relatively low information - has a positive effect on predicting binding affinity.
+By comparing the performance of motifs of different lengths we conclude that longer motifs are better and that inclusion of flanking positions-even with relatively low information-has a positive effect on predicting binding affinity.
 We also give evidence to a large gap between the quality of in vitro and in vivo binding prediction.

-RESULTS
+2. RESULTS

+2.1.
 The RAP algorithm